USC-NSL/allanlab/README.md

 ## A note on bibliography entries

+Our website uses jekyll/scholar.
+To have a publication show up on our pubs page, all you need to do is to add your bib entry to `_bibliography/papers.bib`.
+Then, when you push your changed, github will automatically populate the pubs page.

 When you add a bib entry, the following fields have special meaning:

 - `abbr` adds a badge to the publication.
 For example, `abbr = {NSDI}` will add an NSDI badge to the pub.